jkneifl/academic-page/content/post/crom/index.md

   - Model Order Reduction
   - Scientific Machine Learning
 ---
-In this blog post I want to talk about _continous reduced order modeling_ (CROM) [[ChenEtAl23](https://doi.org/10.48550/arXiv.2206.02607)], an innovative discretization-free reduced order modeling approach to approximate PDEs.
-The key novelty lies in utilizing a neural network (NN) to create a _continuous representation_ of the reduced manifold, in contrast to the discrete representation commonly found in classical methods relying on reduction methods such as Proper Orthogonal Decomposition (POD).
+In this blog post, I want to talk about _continous reduced order modeling_ (CROM) [[ChenEtAl23](https://doi.org/10.48550/arXiv.2206.02607)], an innovative discretization-free reduced order modeling approach to approximate PDEs.
+The key novelty lies in utilizing an implicit neural representation (INR) to create a _continuous representation_ of the reduced manifold, in contrast to the discrete representation commonly found in classical methods relying on reduction methods like proper orthogonal decomposition.
-Assuming prior knowledge of the PDE's form, the method involves using a solver to generate data for training the neural network.
+Assuming prior knowledge of the PDE's form, CROM involves using a solver to generate data for the training of a neural network (NN).
 This NN allows the generation of continuous spatial representations at any given time.

-At each time step, the PDE is solved for the subsequent time point {{< math >}}$t_{i+1}${{< /math >}} using a numerical scheme, but on a reduced set of spatial points.
-This selective sampling of spatial points (integration points) is the reason for time savings compared to high-fidelity solvers that operate on the entire spatial space.
+In order to evolve the dynamics at each time step, the original PDE is solved for the subsequent time point {{< math >}}$t_{i+1}${{< /math >}} using a numerical scheme, but on a reduced set of spatial points.
+This selective sampling of spatial points is the reason for time savings compared to high-fidelity solvers that operate on the entire spatial space.

 The latent variable at time {{< math >}}$t_{i+1}${{< /math >}} is then inferred from the solutions at the small set of integration points by solving an inverse problem, enabling the INR to generate the complete solution for time t+1.
 This iterative process captures the dynamic evolution of the PDE.